tytydraco/yessleep/out/Has_anyone_ever_heard_of_the_artist_Conrad_Norten.md

 His art was as if the world had a distorting filter on it.
 The colors never were in the lines, nor did they go together.
 Nothing looked real.
 Yet each one looked like a real place, a real photo, a real reality.

 Sorry Reddit it’s late and I have to work in the morning.
 I will share more of what I have discovered about Conrad as soon as I get the chance.

-Please reach out if you find ANY information on Conrad Nortmen.